hk21x/snapshotr/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Snapshotr captures JPEG snapshots from RTSPS camera streams at configurable intervals using ffmpeg.
-It provides a modern web dashboard with a sidebar layout, paginated gallery with lightbox, live logs, and full configuration management - all deployable with a single `docker compose up`.
+The purpose behind this application was to allow creation of timelapses from standard IP cameras without mass storage requirements or swapping out an SD card every few days.
+Instead, you can utilise cameras you already have.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>